 The key size of the SWIFTNet PKI CA key pair, and all Entity Certificates, is 2048-bit RSA.
+More information can be found in the Policies references.

 6.1.6 Public Key Parameter Generation and Quality Checking

 All public key parameters are set by the SWIFTNet PKI RA.
 SWIFTNet PKI RA deploys procedures that implement quality control.